miarecki/peko/README.md

 ## Features

 - **Password Protection**: Users can secure their accounts with a password.
+Password are stored as hashes in the database.
 - **Encrypted Storage**: Notes are stored in an encrypted format for heightened privacy.
 - **Multi-Format Support**: PEKO supports text, image, and sound notes for versatile content creation.
 - **Database Integration**: Utilizes PostgreSQL for robust and organized data storage.